 Other Natural Remedies for Constipation:

 Our readers have written about numerous other natural options for treating constipation.
 Some advocate consuming water in which they have simmered flaxseed.
 On the other hand, bran cereals or pumpkin bran muffins are popular natural remedies for constipation.
-We have a recipe for those muffins as well as for Power Pudding (wheat bran, prune juice and applesauce) in our newly revised eGuide to Overcoming Digestive Disorders.
+We have a recipe for those muffins as well as for Power Pudding (wheat bran, prune juice and applesauce) in our eGuide to Overcoming Digestive Disorders.

 Don’t Forget Psyllium:

-Because blood sugar is a concern, you should be checking yours regularly.
+If blood sugar is a concern, you should be checking yours regularly.
 Consequently, you may want to consider using psyllium for regularity.
 Beyond its effects promoting bowel evacuation, this fiber helps reduce both fasting blood sugar and HbA1c as well as triglycerides and LDL cholesterol (Phytotherapy Research, June 2020).